 • Visiting only the coast: The Riviera is beautiful, but Berat and Gjirokastër are what make Albania feel like Albania.
 Beaches exist everywhere in the Mediterranean — UNESCO Ottoman towns perched on mountainsides do not.

-• Ignoring the “Old Lek” trap: Some locals, especially taxi drivers, still quote prices using the pre-1965 denomination — 10 times the actual price.
+• Ignoring the “old Lek” trap: Some locals, especially taxi drivers, still quote prices in the pre-1965 denomination — 10 times the actual price.
 If a coffee costs “300 Lek,” they mean 30 new Lek (about $0.35).
 If something sounds absurdly expensive, divide by 10.

 • Skipping offline maps: Cell service drops between towns and on mountain roads.
 Download Google Maps offline for all of Albania before departure.

-• Using old blog posts for budgeting: Prices have risen 30–35% due to a sustained tourism boom.
-A $20/night guesthouse from an older blog post may now charge $35–45.
+• Using old blog posts for budgeting: Prices have climbed roughly a third in a sustained tourism boom.
+A $20/night guesthouse from an older post may now charge $35–45.

 What most guides won’t tell you

 Albania is not budget Greece, and treating it that way leads to disappointment.
-The food is different, the infrastructure is rougher, the driving is wilder, and the history goes in directions most Americans haven’t studied.
-That’s precisely what makes it worth three days — or more.
+The food is different, the infrastructure is rougher, the driving is wilder, and the history runs in directions most Americans haven’t studied.
+That’s exactly what makes it worth three days — or more.

 TL;DR: Pick one region, carry cash, don’t trust old price guides, and leave at least one evening free to eat too much tavë kosi at a family restaurant that doesn’t have a website.
-Albania rewards the travelers who slow down, not the ones who try to see everything.
+Your 3 days in Albania itinerary rewards travelers who slow down, not the ones who try to see everything.

 What route are you leaning toward — culture, coast, or mountains?